FREQUENTLY ASKED QUESTIONS

 How does it work?
 Are you replacing dot intensities with colors?

 The ColorDMD contains a proprietary engine for recognizing game-generated video frames and adding color to enhance the dots as they are generated and sent to the display.
 Color data is stored on the ColorDMD controller board and used to colorize the video frames in real-time.
 The original dot intensities are unmodified to preserve the artist's original intent.
 The effect is similar to viewing the original dots through a colored filter.
-A patent has been filed on the technology used to create the ColorDMD.
+A patent is pending on the technology used to create the ColorDMD.

 Is this for sale?
 Where can I buy one?